mutfak/awesome-apple-weekly-news/README.md

 ### Business news, announcements from Apple:

-### Previous weeks
+### Previous week
-Previous weeks will be shown in here.
+Previous week will be shown in here.

+### Other weeks
+Other weeks will be shown as list in here

 ## License